Iamswagatbarik/iamswagatbarik/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on DevOps
+- 🔭 I’m currently working on Iamsocial
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
-- 💬 Ask me about Development
+- 💬 Ask me about Web Devevelopment, App, Data Analysis
 - 📫 How to reach me: +91 9348582126
 - 😄 Pronouns: Him
 - ⚡ Fun fact: Eat>Sleep>code>Repeat